Lightwave234/ATLAS_alternative/README.md

 password: 123ABC$#
-The program will then fetch all the data from the NS, and beging the decodeing process after this is done, a CSV file with all the device information will be created
+The program will then fetch all the data from the NS, and beging the decodeing process after this is done, a CSV file with all the device information will be created (for different decoders there are different ports, in the JS decoders, set the varable 'port' to the right value to get the right output)

 ### Bugs and possible errors ###
 if the user's cedentials are written incorrectly, the program will immedatly crash and display a 401 error